-Colleagues around the office seek pity.
-They complain about their plight as poor Chinese caught in the fetters of outrageous demographics, and ground by the gears of mindless institutions, and I’m struggling with how to respond to this.
+Some colleagues around the office tend to seek my pity.
+They complain about their bitter plight as poor Chinese caught in the fetters of outrageous demographics, and ground by the gears of mindless institutions, and I’ve been struggling with how to respond to this.
 In the common liberal ethics that turns around care, pity can be a sort of benevolent compromise, which is a last resort for a humane relation.
 It arises at a point where there could have been meanness, like disgust or offence or mockery, or else just cold indifference.
 Someone looking for pity is like a beggar seeking a morsel of dignity.
 They want a low-grade substitute to compensate for an unsatisfied need for representation.

 I think pity is insidious because of how avoids pathos.
 You might say it robs pathos of its propriety.
 By the rules of politeness we get caught into an alternative between pity and meanness, and I consider this alternative as a kind of wall against pathos.
 My problem is how to maintain an authentic access to pathos, and for this it is necessary to avoid both pity and meanness.

 What I mean by pathos here is a dimension of sovereign affect.
 This is life abandoned in the real, where we all exist in this anonymous, a-personhood beyond any possible experience.